per2jensen/dar-backup/README.md

   The "-I" option works on the file name only, and not path/file-name as the "-g" option.
 So using "-I" could select and restore more than one file in a directory tree.

+## restore test fails with exit code 4
+  "dar" in newer versions emits a question about file ownership, which is "answered" with a "no" via the "-Q" option.
+That in turn leads to an error code 4.

+  Thus the dar option "--comparison-field=ignore-owner" has been placed in the defaults-rc file.
+This causes dar to restore without an error.
+It is a good option when using dar as a non-privileged user.

 ## <a id="fsa-scope-none"> restore test fails with exit code 5
   If exit code 5 is emitted on the restore test, FSA (File System specific Attributes) could be the cause.